SzymonSmagowski/R-Data-Processing/README.md

 Queries may be overcomplicated, so my task is also to simplify them.

 In order to highly upgrade the solution I should use the same variables or clear them at least.

+Data is available somewhere here - https://travel.stackexchange.com/

+Can't put it here because of the size.
 # Queries:
 # -- 1 --
 SELECT